TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 ===================

-The structure below describes the directory structure in a typical Composer-base TYPO3 installation.
+The structure below describes the directory structure in a typical Composer-based TYPO3 installation.
 For the structure in a legacy installation see :ref:`Legacy installations: Directory structure <legacy-directory-structure>`.

 Also see :ref:`Environment` for further information, especially how to retrieve